 ON-OFF switch position indication on switch enclosure cover.

-Switches shall be housed in a NEMA [xx] enclosure when located indoors and NEMA 4X enclosure when located outdoors.
+Switches shall be housed in a NEMA 12 enclosure when located at indoors & dry areas and NEMA 4X enclosure when located in wet areas and outdoors.

 For switches 100A and over, provide non-tracking arc shrouds.